Hey all … sit up.

 Like this one!
 This one used to cost $988 (fine, one grand!) believe it or not.
 Seems like it was too expensive and now they priced it at $688.

 Can someone help me translate this page here?
 I really, really want to try this but am not sure how many this feeds and whether if this is to go or dine in.
 We need a lot of people to devour this beast.
 So, am wondering if anyone would want to join me if I organize one?

 We ordered the above because we saw every table ordering this.
 It was very good.

 This is called the ”Da Pan” (big basin?)
 Chicken.
 It came in three sizes:

 - Medium: $19

 We got the small one.
 It is served with potatoes, green and red sweet peppers and some red and green chilli peppers.
 So this is a spicy dish but not very spicy though.

 This was what intrigued us the most and made us order it.

 They serve this dish in two acts.
-First … More on following page.
-Click here to continue reading
+First … Continue reading